The Scene Objects panel

 - In the Scene Objects panel, right-click the object's name.

 - Choose Add > Container.
-A new container is created within the object, with the name "CON" followed by a sequential number.
-For example, the first new container created in an object is named "CON0".
-The next is named "CON1", "CON2", and so on.
+A new container is created within the object, with the name "Container" followed by a sequential number.
+For example, the first new container created in an object is named "Container 1".
+The next is named "Container 2", "Container 3", and so on.

 |Sequentially numbered containers in the Scene Objects panel.|